barryclark/jekyll-now/_posts/2018-10-17-Command-Line.md

+---
+layout: post
-# An introductory exploration of the terminal emulator
+title: An introductory exploration of the terminal emulator
+---

 The command line is one of the most important tools at our disposal.
 More than a place to run executables, the terminal has intense capabilities to match long and storied history.
 We use the command prompt every day, but it’s also our least understood tool.